Navigation & Path Planning

 Nav2: The Full Picture

-Nav2 (Navigation 2) is the ROS2 navigation framework that combines all these components.
+Nav2 = the ROS2 navigation framework combining all components.

 Global CostmapFull-map cost gridglobal_costmap